emm-aah/honest_hours/README.md

 ## User Stories

 The main user of the program would be employees for the company and they would want to:
-Enter data easily
+-Enter data easily
-Gain insight into their holiday days left
+-Gain insight into their holiday days left
-Gain insight into how much they have earned in overtime Allow them control over how they distribute their overtime
+-Gain insight into how much they have earned in overtime -Allow them control over how they distribute their overtime

 for the employer:
-data updated regularly for each staff member access to their spreadsheet for spotchecks validation on holidays taken
+-data updated regularly for each staff member
+-access to their spreadsheet for spotchecks -validation on holidays taken

 ## Existing Features

 ### Welcome Screen

+The program introduces itself here with the name and a brief description of how the program is works so that it as user friendly as can be.
+There is an example of the type of data that will be looked for to also guide the user.

 ### Data input

 ###

 ### Google Spreadsheet